Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson3/Lesson3.md

 Try to include the following key words: **delegate**, **delegating object** and **delegate protocol**.

 Part 2 - pairs<br>
-Share and explain your diagram to a peer and compare both diagrams to see any similarities or differences
+Share and explain your diagram to a peer and compare both diagrams to see any similarities or differences<br>
+Discuss the table view scenario, who is the delegate and delegator? what is the protocol being used?

 ## Creating our own delegate (25 min)